This post was updated to reflect current trends and information.

 As you already know, EDI is the standard to exchange business data between business partners in a very proprietary EDI format.

-Your business partner would send data such as a P/O (850), a Remittance advice (820) or any other EDI transaction, based on his own terminology of business parameters.
+Your business partner would send data such as a P/O (850), an EDI 846 Inventory Inquiry message or any other EDI transaction, based on his own terminology of business parameters.
 It is then up to the “receiving party” to take the sender’s EDI data and information, translate it into a well-understood format, which the receiver’s system will be able to use and process.

 With EDI2XML, we translate the EDI format of incoming documents to a much simpler, more structured XML format so humans, namely the IT developers, and systems can easily work with.